gladed/watchable/README.md

 ## Read-Only Watchable

-You can use a `MutableWatchable`'s `.readOnly()` function to return a copy indicating it must not be changed externally.
+You can use a `MutableWatchable`'s `.readOnly()` function to return a `Watchable` copy, which cannot be changed externally.
 The copy may still be watched normally.

 ## Binding